sepose/sepose/README.md

 - 👋 Hi, I’m @sepose
 - 👀 I’m interested in ... making Embedded Program
 - 🌱 I’m currently learning ...
-C & C++ & VHDL
+C & C++

 <!---
 sepose/sepose is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.